richi3f-zz/pokemon-trading-spreadsheet/FAQ.md

 # FAQ

+**Q:** How do I obtain my trainer icon?

+> Log in to the [Pokémon Global Link](https://3ds.pokemon-gl.com/), register/sync your game and right-click the icon to save it.

 **Q:** How do I rename my tabs?

 > Double click on your tab's name.
 Add one of the following prefixes to have your tabs sorted: "FT:" (For Trade), "LF:" (Looking For), or "NFT:" (Not For Trade).
 Additionally, you may add the "!:" prefix to hide your tab altogether.